pingcap/docs-cn/scale-tidb-using-tiup.md

         tiup ctl pd -u <pd-address> store
         ```

-2. Scale in the TiFlash node in pd-ctl:
+2. Remove the TiFlash node in pd-ctl:

     * Enter `store delete <store_id>` in pd-ctl (`<store_id>` is the store ID of the TiFlash node found in the previous step.